 Despite the financial obstacles, several industry experts pointed out that the shift in societal attitudes has created a more favourable environment for younger artists to pursue their careers.
-Lasalle's provost, Dr Venka Purushothaman, said that with Singaporeans becoming better-educated and more well-travelled, they have an increasing desire to embrace the arts.
+Lasalle's provost, Dr

+- 160 Venka Purushothaman, said that with Singaporeans becoming better-educated and more well-travelled, they have an increasing desire to embrace the arts.
 Over the last 15 years at Lasalle, he has seen more young people committed to engaging in the arts.
 He is also heartened by the support shown by parents.
 "In the previous generation, parents would have questioned their child's participation in the arts.
 However, the current generation of parents fully support their child's pursuit of their passion."
-Dr Purushothaman's observations reflect the rise of "new-generation parents" who are willing to let their children follow their passions, so long as they are happy.
+Dr Purushothaman's observations reflect the rise of "new-generation parents" who are willing to let their children follow their - 165 observations reflect the rise of "new-generation parents" who are willing to let their children follow their passions, so long as they are happy.